 On this page

-St. Michael’s College is one of the largest and most vibrant colleges in the Faculty of Arts & Science at the U of T.
+Welcome to St. Michael’s College in the Faculty of Arts & Science at the University of Toronto!

 Wednesday, July 20th from 6pm-8pm

-St. Michael’s College Office of the Registrar and
+St. Michael’s College Office of the Registrar & Student Services

 Muzzo Family Alumni Hall, Room 207